moonbuggy/docker-python-musl-wheels/README.md

     [moonbuggy2000/python-apline-wheels](https://hub.docker.com/r/moonbuggy2000/python-alpine-wheels)
     and wheel files will include `-linux` in the name.

-Wheel images are currently built in Alpine 3.17 with musl 1.2, although some musl 1.1 wheels are available in `wheels/`.
+Wheel images are currently built in Alpine 3.18 with musl 1.2, although some musl 1.1 wheels are available in `wheels/`.

 > [!NOTE]
-> These are primarily intended for use in my own Docker images, to avoid
-> having to compile modules every time I make a cache-breaking change to a Python
-> image.
-This repo won't be a comprehensive collection of wheels.
+> In cases where there's an existing pre-built wheel for an architecture from PyPi,
+> the 'no shared libraries' images may end up using those instead of building
+> their own.
+As a result, particularly for `amd64` and `arm64` architectures, some
+> 'python-alpine-wheels' wheels may actually include shared libraries.
+>
+> The point of this repo is to fill the gap, while pre-built wheels from PyPi
+> become more available for more architectures.
+It doesn't make sense to widen
+> that gap by building wheels we don't need to.
+We don't save a whole lot of disk
+> space by leaving the shared libraries out, so it's difficult to justify the
+> build time.

 ## Usage
 There's a bunch of wheel files in the `wheels/` directory in this repo which can